 - 1/2 tsp sea salt

 - 1/4 tsp black pepper freshly ground

-- Wash and slice your vegetables into thin pieces.
+- Wash and slice your vegetables.
 Once your veggies are prepped, blot them dry with a clean towel.

 - Place skillet on stove over medium-high heat.
 Test the temperature of your heated skillet by sprinkling a few drops of water into the pan.
 If the water sizzles the pan is ready.